hyperledger-archives/sawtooth-core/docs/source/sysadmin_guide/rest_auth_proxy.rst

    Apache will automatically set the *X-Forwarded-Host* header.

-Start Apache, A Validator, and the REST API
+Start Apache, a Validator, and the REST API
 -------------------------------------------

 Start or restart Apache as appropriate.
 This may require ``sudo``.